ExitoLab/tradeling_challenge/03-kubespray/README.md

 probably pointing on a task depending on a module present in requirements.txt (i.e. "unseal vault").

-One way of solving this would be to uninstall the Ansible package and then, to install it via pip but it is not always possible.
+One way52-210-233-93. of solving this would be to uninstall the Ansible package and then, to install it via pip but it is not always possible.
 A workaround consists of setting `ANSIBLE_LIBRARY` and `ANSIBLE_MODULE_UTILS` environment variables respectively to the `ansible/modules` and `ansible/module_utils` subdirectories of pip packages installation location, which can be found in the Location field of the output of `pip show [package]` before executing `ansible-playbook`.

 ### Vagrant